-Our Pre-Prep takes children from the Montessori setting and introduces them, over a period of three years (Years Two, Three and Four), to a more conventional school setting.
+Our Pre-Prep takes children from the Montessori setting and introduces them, over a period of two years (Years One and Two), to a more conventional school setting.
+Our Year 1 children still enjoy the Montessouri setting and in Year 2 the children move on to their next classroom but they are still in the same building and close by to ease the transition.
 This is done with consideration of all the educational experiences they have had in the Early Years’ setting, where independent learning and a child-centred approach have been paramount.
 The teachers in both the Early Years and Pre-Prep settings work together to ensure that the transition is a joyful and positive experience for the children.

 Our aim in the Pre-Prep is to nurture the child’s character and to motivate them to try new tasks and experiences with confidence.
 We build on the strengths identified in the Early Years and develop new found interests and emerging skills.
-We develop confidence in readiness for the transition from Year Three to Year Four, where the children will be physically based in the main part of the school.
-For example, joint Games sessions take place for the Years Three and Four children and morning playtimes include all the children from Years Three to Eight, allowing friendships to develop across the age groups.
+We develop confidence in readiness for the transition from Year Two to Year Three, where the children will be physically based in the main part of the school.
+For example, joint Games sessions take place for the Years Two, Three and Four children.

 From Year Two, the children are taught by an increasing number of specialist teachers from the Main School.
 Music, French, Computing, Rural Studies and DT teachers take the children for weekly lessons, and we use the superb facilities of the Main School for many of these.